Semaphore is excited about building a collection of technical articles that help everyone become a well-rounded software developer.

 - Software architect

-- Tech lead / IT executive (Director / VP of Engineering, CTO)
+- Tech lead or executive (Director of Engineering, CTO)

 After reading, they should have either: